 Attention to such themes is often expository and analytic.
 But true reckonings include imagery and story, drama, dance, poetry and song, the world of our dreams, shadow as well as light.
 Wall off or ignore any of these and our exploration of lives and their character risks desiccation and superficiality.

-Now, in the autumn of 2013 and in northern California, Reckonings is about as old or young as the century in which it abides.
-I started writing and editing when my wife and I were living deep in the White Mountains of New Hampshire.
+Now, in the spring of 2014 and in northern California, Reckonings is about as old or young as the century in which it abides.
+I started writing and editing when I was living deep in the White Mountains of New Hampshire.
 Figuratively and literally I was exploring, breaking and mending trails.
 That remains my calling.
-My vehicles are still words and images, poetry, fiction, memoir, biography and photography, in addition to shovel and hoe.
+My vehicles are still words and images, poetry, fiction, memoir, biography and photography, in addition to shovel, hoe and mattock.

 Justice, hope and history: so inevitably issues of